General

 Q: How does Amazon MSK pricing work?

-Pricing is based is per Apache Kafka broker-hour, and per provisioned storage-hour.
-AWS data transfer rates apply for data transfer in and out of Amazon MSK.
+Pricing is per broker-hour and per GB-month of storage provisioned.
+Amazon Web Services data transfer rates apply for data transfer in and out of Amazon MSK.
 For more information, visit our pricing page.

 Q: Do I pay for data transfer as a result of data replication?